SolderedElectronics/Inkplate-Arduino-library/README.md

    3.1.
 Peripheral Mode - mode that enables control of the screen from any external device using UART

-   3.2.
-Screen Cleaning - clean the screen in case of image burn-in

 ### Using Inkplate 6 with another microcontroller - Peripheral mode

 As promised in an [early update](https://www.crowdsupply.com/e-radionica/inkplate-6/updates/successfully-funded-also-third-party-master-controllers-and-partial-updates), Inkplate 6's screen contents can be updated using 3rd controller (such as Raspberry Pi or another microcontroller).
 The Peripheral mode enables this.
 All brand new Inkplates come pre-programmed with slave mode and can be used right away.